officialconfuzius/cardiologyml/README.md

 To set up the environment for this project, please follow the instructions below.

 ### Prerequisites
-- **Python 3.9.4** or below is recommended for this project (this is to enable smoother support for Visualization Toolkit (VTK), as VTK does not currently support newer Python versions).
+- **Python 3.9.4 or below** is recommended for this project (this is to enable better support for Visualization Toolkit (VTK), as VTK does not currently support newer Python versions).
 - Ensure that you have a Python environment set up.
 You can create a virtual environment using the following commands:
   ```sh
   # On Windows